nice-php/benchmark/README.md

 ```

 ```
-Running 2 tests, 100000 times each...
+Running "String matching" consisting of 2 tests, 100,000 iterations...
-Values that fall outside of 3 standard deviations of the mean will be discarded.
+Values that fall outside of 3 standard deviations of the mean are discarded.

-For preg_match out of 98845 runs, average time was 0.0000118057 seconds.
+For preg_match out of 98,997 runs, average time was 0.0000118057 seconds.
-For strpos out of 97444 runs, average time was 0.0000104146 seconds.
+For strpos out of 99,871 runs, average time was 0.0000104146 seconds.

 Results:
 Test Name                          	Time                	+ Interval          	Change